 Hydrographic Society of America

 Beaudoin, Jonathan; Hiebert, J; Calder, Brian; and Imahori, Gretchen, "Uncertainty Wedge Analysis: Quantifying the Impact of Sparse Sound Speed Profiling Regimes on Sounding Uncertainty" (2009).
-Center for Coastal and Ocean Mapping.
+U.S. Hydrographic Conference.
 453.